alexeybusygin/ShippingRates/README.md

 // You will need an account # and meter # to utilize the FedEx provider. rateManager.AddProvider(new FedExProvider(fedexKey, fedexPassword, fedexAccountNumber, fedexMeterNumber));

-// You will need a userId to use the USPS provider.
-Your account will also need access to the production servers. rateManager.AddProvider(new USPSProvider(new USPSProviderConfiguration(uspsUserId), httpClient));
+// You will need an OAuth Client ID and Client Secret to use the USPS provider. var uspsProviderConfiguration = new UspsProviderConfiguration() {
+    ClientId = upsClientId,
+    ClientSecret = upsClientSecret,
+    UseProduction = false
+};
+rateManager.AddProvider(new UspsProvider(uspsProviderConfiguration, httpClient));

 // You will need a Site ID and Password to use the DHL provider. var dhlConfiguration = new DHLProviderConfiguration(dhlSiteId, dhlPassword, useProduction: false));